elhy1999/m6AMutationClassifier/README.md

 # Prediction of m6A RNA modifications from direct RNA-Seq data

 Welcome to TeamRC4DSA's repository!
+This genomics project is about the detection of m6A modifications on cell lines using RNA-Seq data, taken from the [SG-NEx Project](https://github.com/GoekeLab/sg-nex-data).
 This repository contains the code, our findings, as well as the references we used.
-Feel free to poke around, but take note that most of our findings are documented within the `README.md` file in the `/notebooks` directory.
+Feel free to poke around!

 > [!NOTE]
-> *To student testers for DSA4266, while you are free to roam around the repository, note that you will find the `/deployment` and `/notebooks` folders to be of greater relevance to you.*
+> *To student testers for DSA4266, while you are free to roam around the repository, note that you will find the `/deployment` folder to be of greater relevance to you.*

 ## File Structure:
 ```